austinjb32/go-typst-pdf/README.md

 ---

+## GitHub Actions Workflow

+The repository contains a GitHub Actions workflow file `github-actions-demo.yml` that runs on push events.
+It includes a basic workflow that:

+- Checks out the code
+- Runs a basic test
+- Reports the status of the workflow

 ## 🧪 Troubleshooting

 - **Typst Compilation Erros:** Ensure all image paths in your Typst templates are correct and accesible.